 - Stock + Fund Screener — A very flexible way to narrow your equity search criteria

 - Economic Data Verification — Go behind the numbers to the original data sources

 - Sector and Industry Data — Get the latest news and compare stocks in the same sector

-- 4,000 Financial Metrics — Much more data analysis than other free services, so you don’t have to do the legwork
+- 4,000 Financial Metrics — Much more data analysis than other free stock screener services, so you don’t have to do the legwork

 - Scoring Models — Build custom scoring systems in our Screeners by combining and weighting metrics.
 Sort, filter, and rank results based on your custom scores.